 Temple administers the computer-based MAT by appointment only.
 It is recommended that you schedule your test at least one week in advance.

 To make an appointment to take the MAT exam at Temple University, click on the link below.
-The administration fee to take a CLEP test at Temple University is $80.
+The administration fee to take a MAT test at Temple University is $80.

 At the time of testing candidates must present the exam fee and two forms of identification.
 One form of identification must be a non-expired government-issued photo ID (such as a driver's license or passport); the second can be another form of identification, such as a social security card or a birth certificate.
 Candidates who have taken the MAT previously must indicate as such when making their appointment.